 In fulfilling my occupation I have the privilege of looking at the inner workings of many different hospitality businesses.
 We work with the complete spectrum — from fast food to five star.
-After thirty years in hospitality management I have come to some important conclusions about the key issues that make for business success.
+After forty five years in hospitality management I have come to some important conclusions about the key issues that make for business success.

 The attention you pay to the creation of a strong, well structured supervisory team is one of these key issues.
 Think about it for a moment — what do (or should) your supervisors control?

 In simplistic terms, your supervisors control the staff who earn you your income and who create most of your costs.
 They really hold the economic efficiency of your business in the palm of their hands — a well trained supervisor will contribute a great deal to your business, while a poor one will cost you a fortune.
 This probably sounds logical when put this way, but out there in the real world I see so many examples of ill equipped supervisory staff that I feel the need to go on a mission.

 A supervisor is a team leader.
 Consider the authority and responsibility you need to give a team leader in order to hold them accountable for the performance of their team.